ambikasam/coursera/data-analysis/03-getting-and-cleaning-data/project/codebook.md

 # 66 variables are:
-'NOTE: naming convention followed for variable names is that all letters are in lower case ''and a dash in-between the words of the variable names, for better readability. time-body-accelerometer-mean-X time-body-accelerometer-mean-Y time-body-accelerometer-mean-Z
+'NOTE: naming convention: all letters are in lower case and a dash in-between the words, for better readability. time-body-accelerometer-mean-X time-body-accelerometer-mean-Y time-body-accelerometer-mean-Z